 The size of the opening should be the same as the diameter of the button plus it's thickness.
 This is perfect for a bound buttonhole.
 For a machine or hand worked one the total length needs to be 3mm longer than the opening to allow for the bars at each end.

 For a domed or spherical button measure the size by wrapping a piece of ribbon round the widest part and measure the length of the ribbon.

-A buttonhole should start 3mm over the button placement line so when it's fastened the button shank sits against the end of the hole allowing the placement lines sit on top of each other.
+A horizontal buttonhole should start 3mm over the button placement line so when it's fastened the button shank sits against the end of the hole allowing the placement lines to sit on top of each other.

 It's always worth making a practise buttonhole using exactly the same fabrics and stabiliser to check it's the right size.